Skip to Main Content

 The North Carolina Housing Finance Agency (NCHFA) helps connect first-time homebuyers to low-interest mortgages and no-interest down payment assistance loans, including:

-• NC Home Advantage Mortgage and down payment assistance: A fixed-rate mortgage for borrowers with a credit score of at least 640 and an income of no more than $140,000; can be used for single-family homes or duplexes, or condos or townhomes; can be coupled with forgivable down payment assistance up to $15,000
+• NC Home Advantage Mortgage and down payment assistance: A fixed-rate mortgage for borrowers with a credit score of at least 640 and within income limits for their area; can be used for single-family homes or duplexes, or condos or townhomes; can be coupled with forgivable down payment assistance up to $15,000

 How to find the best mortgage rate in North Carolina